rgutialo/bingo-ticket-generator/README.md

 short (2 bytes) and byte(1 byte) primitives as much as possible instead of int (4 bytes) or any other complex object provided by Java (Integer, Byte, Short, etc) (16 bytes).
 2. **Time consumption.** Just to get the 10k strip in less than one second, we need to define an algorithm as less complex as possible to reach this value.
-In this case, we checked the most complexity part is to generate random gaps per ticket and strip.
-So we analyzed the problem and we found a pattern to generate the gaps per strip based on this:
+In this case, we checked the most complexity part is to generate random gaps.
+So we analyzed the problem, and we found a pattern to generate the gaps per strip based on this:
-    - Total gaps of first column per strip are 9
-    - Second column, third column and so on until eighth column, there are 8 gaps per strip.
-    - Last column, we have 7 gaps per strip.
+    First, we analyze gaps per rows:
     - Each ticket has 12 gaps and each row of the ticket has 4 gaps and 5 numbers.
-Because of we haven't 3 gaps in the same column, that means we have at least 1 gap per column (9 gaps counted for now) and so we need to fill 3 more gaps which means there are 3 columns with 2 gaps.
+Because we haven't 3 gaps in the same column, that means we have at least 1 gap per column (9 gaps counted for now) and so we need to fill 3 more gaps which means there are 3 columns with 2 gaps.
 If we represent gaps in an array, one example could be (1,2,2,2,1,1,1,1,1).

    Now we need to analyze how many gaps we have per column and strip:
     - First column has 9 numbers per strip [0-9].
 So we have 9 gaps.
     - Second column, third column and so on until eighth column, there are 10 numbers per strip ([10-19], [20-29], ..., [70-79]).
-So we have 8 gaps.
+So we have 8 gaps per each.
-    - Last column, we have 11 numbers per strip [80-90].
+    - Last column has 11 numbers per strip [80-90].
 So we have 7 gaps.
-  So, having 9+(8*7)+7 = 72 gaps in total per strip, we can generate matrix of gaps per strip following previous rules.
+    - Having all these previous calculations, we have 9+(8*7)+7 = 72 gaps in total per strip so we can generate a
+    - static matrix of gaps following previous rules.
 One example could be:
 ```
             | [1-9] |[10-19]|[20-29]|[30-39]|[40-49]|[50-59]|[60-69]|[70-79]|[80-90]|| SUM ROWS  |
             |-------|-------|-------|-------|-------|-------|-------|-------|-------||-----------|